veeto

 Key Takeaways

-• Expands fuel tax exemptions to include county-operated transit systems in California.
+• Extends fuel tax exemptions to county-operated transit systems to reduce operational costs.

-• Requires exempt transit operators to pay one cent per gallon of fuel used on state highways.
+• Requires exempt transit operators to pay one cent per gallon for fuel used on state highways.

 Summary